rancerbeta/weather/README.md

 The response will look like the example.json file in the repo

 # Run Tests
-After install, run py.test on tests
+After install, run py.test on the tests directory `py.test tests`